basbaccarne/xp0screen/README.md

   ```

 #### Adding some fun
-For enhanced anthropomorphic fun (oh yeah, and maybe some bebugging), we can develop a launch script that first says something and then plays opens the full screen video.
+For enhanced anthropomorphic fun (oh yeah, and maybe some debugging), we can develop a launch script that first says something and then plays opens the full screen video.
 We're going to do this with ```espeak```:

 ```console
 sudo apt-get install espeak